How to Protect Your Skin from Pollution

 Avoid Smoking

-Cigarette smoke contains thousands of chemicals that accelerate aging, trigger inflammation, and reduce oxygen in the skin.
+Cigarette smoke contains thousands of chemicals that accelerate visible changes, and can negatively affect the skin’s appearance over time.
 If you smoke or are exposed to secondhand smoke, your skin is under constant attack.

 Final Thoughts

 You may not be able to control the air around you, but you can absolutely control how your skin responds to it.
-Pollution is everywhere — from busy roads to smoky kitchens — and over time, it can take a toll on your skin’s clarity, texture, and youthfulness.
+Pollution is everywhere: from busy roads to smoky kitchens and over time, it can affect your skin’s appearance and comfort.

-But with the right habits, products, and awareness, you can build a powerful defense.
+But with the right habits, products, and awareness, you can create a supportive routine that helps your skin handle daily exposure.
 Cleanse thoroughly, use antioxidants, protect your barrier, and never skip sunscreen.
-These simple steps — done consistently — can help your skin stay strong, radiant, and resilient, no matter where you live.
+These simple steps, done consistently, can help your skin stay strong, radiant, and resilient, no matter where you live.

 Your environment doesn’t have to define your skin.
 Let your skincare routine back.